 - The award would be conferred to the top three-gram panchayats with the best planning, across the country.

 - Annual awards in various thematic areas will be awarded to the individuals and panchayats in recognition of their performance and for incentivizing such performances.

 - A Local Government Directory Application having unique codes for blocks, panchayats and villages will be developed by the Rural Development Ministry.

 - It will be released for wide usage across all ministries to ensure interoperability across their databases.

-- The Rashtriya Gram Swaraj Abhiyan would help more than 2.55 lakh Panchayati Raj Institutions (PRIs) in developing governance capabilities to deliver on Sustainable Development Goals through inclusive local governance with a focus on optimum exploitation of available resources.
+- The Rashtriya Gram Swaraj Abhiyan would assist over 2.55 lakh Panchayati Raj Institutions (PRIs) in developing governance capabilities to deliver on Sustainable Development Goals by means of inclusive local governance with a focus on optimum exploitation of available resources.

 - The key principles of Sustainable Development Goals, i.e. universal coverage, leaving no one behind, reaching the farthest first, along with gender equality will be embedded in the design of training, training modules and materials as well as all the other interventions in capacity building.

 - Priority will be given to subjects of national importance like digital transactions, water conservation, education, sanitation, immunization, nutrition, primary health services, poverty etc that affect the excluded groups the most.